VKrishna04/VKrishna04.github.io/docs/DEPLOYMENT.md

 ## Verification

-After deployment, verify the setup:
+After Deployment, verify the setup:

 1. **Check build logs** for environment variable loading
 2. **Open browser console** on your site